-Fraser Island: The Largest Sand Island in the World
+K'gari (Fraser Island): The Largest Sand Island in the World

-Nestled in the Great Sandy National Park in the Fraser Coast region, Fraser Island has one of the most exquisite rugged natural terrains, and it’s 7 different types of ancient forests, over 100 lakes, and abundant sand dunes make it one of the most unique landscapes in the world!
+Nestled in the Great Sandy National Park in the Fraser Coast region, K'gari (Fraser Island) has one of the most exquisite rugged natural terrains.
+With 7 different types of ancient forests, over 100 lakes, and abundant sand dunes, K'gari has one of the most unique landscapes in the world!

 Areas like Hammerstone Sandblow and Lake Wabby are an example of the gradual erosion the island experiences.
 Lake Wabby is a barrage lake and Hammerstone prevents water from escaping to the sea.
 Eventually, Lake Wabby will cease to exist as Hammerstone will fill the lake from tidal and wind erosion.

-The inland track conditions will vary from season to season, the annual rainfall will determine the density of the sand.
+The inland track conditions will vary from season to season, and the annual rainfall will determine the density of the sand.
 In particularly dry seasons, the sand is soft making it difficult to drive through, while wetter seasons will pack the sand offering more traction to drivers.

 K'gari is home to numerous other attractions in addition to sand dunes and rainforests.
 75 Mile Beach is one of the most iconic places on the island.
 This official sand highway stretches along the east coast of K'gari.
 Travelers love to drive their 4WDs up and down the beach and check out nearby tourist attractions, such as the S.S.
 Maheno Shipwreck.